-- An advantage of the GovReg is that we have optional fittings that allow for flexibility.
-Most homebrewers are kegging beer in Corney kegs, which is why we create the ball lock adapter.
-The adapter allows homebrewers to connect their dispense system direct to corney kegs.
-The same rule applies to matching the draft lines to the GovRegs.
-In addition, match the amount of corney kegs you plan to connect to the amount of Ball lock adapters.
+An advantage of the GovReg is that we have optional fittings that allow for flexibility.
+Most home brewers are putting beer in corny kegs, which is why we create the ball lock adapter.
+The adapter allows home brewers to connect their dispense system direct to corny kegs.
+The same rule applies when matching the draft lines to the GovRegs.
+In addition, match the amount of corny kegs you plan to connect to the amount of Ball lock adapters.

 Step 1: Connect the GovRegs directly to the end of the gas line connecting to the keg.